 Pool to Go

-But once the family has grown up and flown the nest, and you are either too old to keep up the pool maintenance or you have other priorities, and nobody is using the pool anymore, it might be an idea to have it removed.
+But once the family has grown up and flown the nest, and you are either too old to keep up the pool maintenance or you have other priorities, and nobody is using the pool anymore, it might be an idea to have it removed or have a pool renovation.
 Obviously, there are experts who will remove it for you and they will even pay you for the pool itself, if it’s fibreglass.
 Don’t forget the collateral damage on removal as well.

 Pool Fill Area